Isaías Duarte Cancino

-Monsignor Isaías Duarte Cancino (February 15, 1939 in San Gil, Santander – March 16, 2002 in Cali, Valle del Cauca) was a Colombian Catholic priest, who from 1995 until the day of his death was archbishop of the Archdiocese of Cali.
+Monsignor Isaías Duarte Cancino (February 15, 1939 in San Gil, Santander – March 16, 2002 in Cali, Valle del Cauca) was a Colombian Catholic bishop, who from 1995 until the day of his death was archbishop of the Archdiocese of Cali.

 In 2012 Colombian justice determined that it was the commander of the Eastern Bloc of the FARC who gave the order to assassinate Duarte.
 But the commanders were exonerated in March 2013 by a judge of the High Court of Cali.

 Trajectory

 Isaías Duarte Cancino was born in San Gil, Santander on February 15, 1939, in the home formed by Crisanto Duarte Pilonieta and Elisa Cancino Arenas.
 He was the youngest of seven siblings.
 He did his high school in Bucaramanga at Colegio Santander.

 Then he entered the seminary of Pamplona, Norte de Santander.
 In Rome, during the Second Session of the Second Vatican Council, he was ordained a priest by Bishop Hector Rueda Hernandez on December 1, 1963.